DataPhilly/projects/COC.md

 - Disruptive behavior during presentations or events
 - Inappropriate physical contact or unwelcome sexual attention
 - Offensive comments or jokes
-- Theft, attempted theft, or property damage (including to the venue, other participants, or organizers)
+- Theft, attempted theft, or property damage
 - Misuse of event resources or disregard for venue policies

-Repeated disregard for expected behaviors or engaging in unacceptable behaviors may result in being asked to leave the event or being barred from future events.
+Repeated violations or engaging in unacceptable behaviors may result in being asked to leave the event or being barred from future events.

+## II.
+Enforcement and Reporting

-## Addressing Unacceptable Behavior
+### Addressing Unacceptable Behavior

-If a participant engages in unacceptable behavior, event organizers will take the following steps:
+If a participant engages in unacceptable behavior, event organizers will:

-1. For minor issues: Politely ask the participant to stop the behavior.
-Most issues can be resolved with a respectful request.
+1. For minor issues: Ask the participant to stop the behavior.

-2. For persistent or serious issues: Ask the participant to leave the event.
-If they refuse, seek assistance from venue security or other event organizers.
+2. For persistent or serious issues: Ask the participant to leave the event, seeking assistance from venue security if necessary.

-3. For any behavior that threatens safety or violates the law: Contact local law enforcement immediately.
+3. For safety threats or law violations: Contact local law enforcement.

-Event organizers should use their best judgment and prioritize the safety and positive experience of all participants.
-When in doubt, organizers are encouraged to consult with senior DataPhilly leadership.
-Repeated violations or severe misconduct may result in being barred from future events.
+Consequences may range from a warning to expulsion from the event without refund, depending on the severity.
+Repeated violations or severe misconduct may result in being barred from future DataPhilly events.

 DataPhilly is committed to enforcing this Code of Conduct fairly and consistently.
-All organizers are trained in handling Code of Conduct violations and will take appropriate action when necessary.

-## Reporting Guidelines
+### Reporting Guidelines

-If you experience or witness unacceptable behavior, please report it to a DataPhilly organizer as soon as possible.
-All reports will be handled with discretion and confidentiality to the extent possible.
-Avoid public accusations or callouts, including on social media, before reporting through official channels.
+If you experience or witness unacceptable behavior, please report it to a DataPhilly organizer promptly.
+All reports will be handled discreetly.
+Avoid public accusations before reporting through official channels.

+For concerns about a potential attendee prior to an event, please contact [insert appropriate contact information].

+### Incident Response

+DataPhilly organizers will respond promptly to all reported violations.
+We will take appropriate action to address the situation and prioritize attendee safety and well-being.
+This may include asking the offending party to leave, ending the event early if necessary, or contacting venue security or authorities in severe cases.

-## Application to Leadership
+### Application to Leadership

 This Code of Conduct applies equally to all participants, including DataPhilly organizers and leadership.
-Reports of violations by leadership will be handled by an impartial party.
+Violations by leadership will be handled by an impartial party.

+## III.
+Event Policies

-## Social Media and Public Statements
+### Social Media and Public Statements

 We encourage respectful discussion of ideas and technologies.
-However, please refrain from making public accusations or callouts related to Code of Conduct violations.
+Please refrain from making public accusations related to Code of Conduct violations.
 Instead, report concerns through official channels.

-## Photography, Recording, and Content Distribution
+### Photography, Recording, and Content Distribution

 Some events may be photographed, streamed online, or recorded for public distribution.
-Speakers should not include any confidential or proprietary information in their presentations.
+Speakers should not include confidential or proprietary information in their presentations.

-## Contact Information
+## IV.
+Contact Information

-If you have any questions or concerns, please contact [insert contact information for DataPhilly organizers].
+For questions or concerns, please contact [insert contact information for DataPhilly organizers].

 By participating in DataPhilly events, you agree to abide by this Code of Conduct.
-We appreciate your cooperation in maintaining a respectful and inclusive environment focused on the sharing of ideas and knowledge.
+We appreciate your cooperation in maintaining a respectful and inclusive environment.

+## V. Examples and Additional Information

 ## Examples of Unacceptable Behavior and Recommended Actions